rohit12crj/Study-Notes/AWS/RDS/notes.md

+✅ How will u setup connetion to allow someone form on prem to login to aws rds & run querry ?

+---
 ✅ What is RDS?
 - Amazon Relational Database Service — managed relational DB service
 - Supported Engine --> MySQL, PostgreSQL, MariaDB, Oracle, Microsoft SQL Server